SmileyMan/snapPERL/INSTALL-WINDOWS.md

 Done!
 ~~~

-WOW and GUI's make things more easy? :P
+WOW and GUI's make things more easier? :P